cloudnativer/kube-install/docs/cfg0.7.md

 softdir = /data/k8s
 ```

-Then you can execute `./kube-install -opt delnode -cfg your.cfg` to del kubernetes node.
+Then you can execute `kube-install -opt delnode -cfg your.cfg` to del kubernetes node.

 <br>
 <br>